dbcli/pgcli/docs/pages/full_screen_apps.rst

    of a :class:`~prompt_toolkit.layout.containers.Container`.
    This is a request to paint the layout in a rectangle of a certain size.

-   The :class:`~prompt_toolkit.layout.containers.Window` object then requests the :class:`~prompt_toolkit.layout.controls.UIControl` to create a :class:`~prompt_toolkit.layout.screen.Screen` instance (by calling :meth:`~prompt_toolkit.layout.controls.UIControl.create_screen`).
+   The :class:`~prompt_toolkit.layout.containers.Window` object then requests the :class:`~prompt_toolkit.layout.controls.UIControl` to create a :class:`~prompt_toolkit.layout.controls.UIContent` instance (by calling :meth:`~prompt_toolkit.layout.controls.UIControl.create_content`).
-   The user control receives the dimensions of the window, but can still decide to create a larger or smaller screen.
+   The user control receives the dimensions of the window, but can still decide to create more or less content.

-   Inside the :meth:`~prompt_toolkit.layout.controls.UIControl.create_screen`
+   Inside the :meth:`~prompt_toolkit.layout.controls.UIControl.create_content`
    method of :class:`~prompt_toolkit.layout.controls.UIControl`, there are several steps:

-   2. First, the buffer's text is passed through a :class:`~prompt_toolkit.layout.lexers.Lexer` that transforms it into a token list (a list of ``(Token, text)`` tuples).
+   2. First, the buffer's text is passed to the :meth:`~prompt_toolkit.layout.lexers.Lexer.lex_document` method of a :class:`~prompt_toolkit.layout.lexers.Lexer`.
+This returns a function which for a given line number, returns a token list for that line (that's a list of ``(Token, text)`` tuples).

    3. The token list is passed through a list of :class:`~prompt_toolkit.layout.processors.Processor` objects.
-      Each processor can do a transformation on the list.
+      Each processor can do a transformation for each line.
       (For instance, they can insert or replace some text.)

-   4. The token list is written to a :class:`~prompt_toolkit.layout.screen.Screen` via the :meth:`~prompt_toolkit.layout.screen.Screen.write_data` method.
+   4. The :class:`~prompt_toolkit.layout.controls.UIControl` returns a
-      This performs the line wrapping and fills a two dimensional :class:`~prompt_toolkit.layout.screen.Char` array.
-      This screen is returned from
-      :meth:`~prompt_toolkit.layout.controls.UIControl.create_screen`.
+      :class:`~prompt_toolkit.layout.controls.UIContent` instance which
+      generates such a token lists for each lines.

-The :class:`~prompt_toolkit.layout.containers.Window` receives the screen, and then:
+The :class:`~prompt_toolkit.layout.containers.Window` receives the :class:`~prompt_toolkit.layout.controls.UIContent` and then:

-5. It calculates the horizontal and vertical scrolling, if applicable (if the returned screen is larger than the available area).
+5. It calculates the horizontal and vertical scrolling, if applicable (if the content would take more space than what is available).

-6. The received screen is copied to the correct absolute position :class:`~prompt_toolkit.layout.screen.Screen`, given by the :class:`~prompt_toolkit.renderer.Renderer`.
+6. The content is copied to the correct absolute position :class:`~prompt_toolkit.layout.screen.Screen`, as requested by the :class:`~prompt_toolkit.renderer.Renderer`.
+While doing this, the :class:`~prompt_toolkit.layout.containers.Window` can possible wrap the lines, if line wrapping was configured.

+Note that this process is lazy: if a certain line is not displayed in the :class:`~prompt_toolkit.layout.containers.Window`, then it is not requested from the :class:`~prompt_toolkit.layout.controls.UIContent`.
+And from there, the line is not passed through the processors or even asked from the :class:`~prompt_toolkit.layout.lexers.Lexer`.

 Input processors
 ^^^^^^^^^^^^^^^^

+An :class:`~prompt_toolkit.layout.processors.Processor` is an object that processes the tokens of a line in a :class:`~prompt_toolkit.layout.controls.BufferControl` before it's passed to a :class:`~prompt_toolkit.layout.controls.UIContent` instance.

+Some build-in processors:

 +----------------------------------------------------------------------------+-----------------------------------------------------------+
 | Processor                                                                  | Usage:                                                    |